Image classification is the processes of grouping image pixels into

 Figure 9.
 Random forest classifier.

-The neural network classifier is a supervised classification method that uses machine learning algorithms.
-Figure 10 shows an output using the neural network classifier with the following parameters:
+uses machine learning algorithms.
+Figure 10 shows an output using the neural

 · Number of layers: 3